kvdmolen/DTIP/pages/whitepaper.md

 The protocol uses two distinct types of credential chains for different purposes:

 **Delegation Chains** transfer specific access rights.
-When an organization delegates access to a partner, it issues a new VC that references the original Access-VC.
-The partner can further delegate by issuing another VC referencing theirs.
+When an organization delegates access to a partner, it issues a new Access Credential that embeds the original (in SD-JWT compact form) in the `parentCredential` field.
+The partner can further delegate by issuing another credential embedding theirs.
 Each link grants a subset of the parent's permissions.
-The chain terminates at an Access-VC originally issued by the data owner.
+The chain terminates at an Access Credential originally issued by the data owner.
 See Section 3.3 for details.

 Delegation chains create a built-in audit trail.
-When a party presents credentials for access, the full chain is visible—showing who originally granted access, through whom it was delegated, and under what constraints at each step.
+When a party presents credentials for access, the full embedded chain is visible—showing who originally granted access, through whom it was delegated, and under what constraints at each step.
 Data providers log this information with each access request, creating a decentralized audit trail where each organization maintains records of who accessed their resources and through what authorization path.

 **Trust Chains** establish identity and trustworthiness.
 These work through public credentials published in DID Documents.
 A provider may not directly recognize an unknown party's credentials, but can verify trust transitively by resolving issuer DID Documents and following credential signatures up to trusted root authorities (e.g., Gaia-X → European Commission).
 See Section 4.3 for details.